h2oai/wave-h2o-automl/about.md

 ### **Features**:
 * **Steam**: Connect to a users Steam profile and manage DAI instances.
-* **DAI Experiments**: Allows a user to export a DAI experiment in Steam to MLOps.
+* **DAI**: Allows a user to connect to DAI or export experiments to MLOps.
-* **MLOps**: Allows a user to view and delete MLOps projects, deployments and test deployment endpoint for scoring.
+ **MLOps**: Allows a user to view and delete MLOps projects, deployments and test deployment endpoint for scoring.